ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 This plot shows annual GDP growth from 2018 to 2024 for all countries in the dataset, grouped by region and animated over time.
 The shaded red bar marks the 2020 COVID-19 recession, which produces a sharp downturn across regions.
-Four countries (the United States, Denmark, Türkiye, and South Africa) are highlighted to show how recovery patterns differed across North America, Europe, the Middle East, and Africa.
+Four countries (the United States, Denmark, India, and South Africa) are highlighted to show how recovery patterns differed across North America, Europe, Asia, and Africa.